resibots/libdynamixel/doc/tutorials/motor_control.rst

     To be able to access this interface, you usually need special rights.
 On ubuntu, you either have to belong to the *dialout* group or to run the generated programs as superuser.

-TODO: change the "xxx" with actual content.

 The B1000000 constant is defined by the system and is the default baud rate for a newly acquired actuator.
-See xxx for the other possible values.
+See :doc:`/reference/baudrates` for the other possible values.

-Possible values are:

-- B0
-- B50
-- B75
-- B110
-- B134
-- B150
-- B200
-- B300
-- B600
-- B1200
-- B1800
-- B2400
-- B4800
-- B9600
-- B19200
-- B38400
-- B57600
-- B76800
-- B115200

-B1000000 corresponds to :math:`10^6` bauds.
-It is not a standard value but is accepted on linux.
-This is also the default baud rate for a newly bought actuator.